HaroldHS/personal-search-engine/README.md

 ### Environment variables for backend

 In order to run the backend server properly, these environment variables are important and must be included.
-In contrast, you can modify these variables according to your purpose inside `application.properties`.
+In contrast, you can modify these variables according to your purpose in `application.properties`.

 ```text
 MYSQL_DATABASE = #{environment variable for mysql database name}